BouberMouth/Smart-Home-Project/README.md

 ## Disable "turned off" status on non-smart switches
 Although my switches are not smart yet, I keep trying to turn my lights on using them, and end up disconnecting the lights.
 Most lights turn on when they are connected after being disconnected, and I found a tips in [Sébastien Goffin's video](https://www.youtube.com/watch?v=-o8XnqRYhOs) which takes advantage of this behavior.
 He suggests cutting a small rectangle from an expired credit card and fold it to mave a "V".
 This shape acts as a spring when put under the switch so when you push your switch, it turns off the light and immediately turns it back on.

+## Use dummy switches
+I use a HomeBridge plugin called "" to make dummy switches.
+They can be used in many way but I mainly use them to get the status of a non-smart thing.
+For exemple, I have one corresponding to our mailbox.
+It is quite far from our house so we often pick up the mail when we drive back home.
+The problem was several people would stop to pick the mail, even if the first one already picked it.